How to switch from staging to production environment?

 We recommend using separate projects if:

-- You plan to use subdomain-based integration (see Section 3).
+• You plan to use subdomain-based or subdirectory-based integration (see sections 2 and 3).

 👉 To learn more about your current integration, see: How does Weglot manage SEO?